Izenda7Series/docs/ref/models/Permission.rst

             **value** |br|
             array of objects
       -
-      -  An array of :doc:`UserPermission` objects
+      -  An array of :doc:`RoleDetail` objects
       -
    *  -  .. container:: lpad4